RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 DISCLAIMER
 ----------------
 The information contained herein is for informational purposes only, and is subject to change without notice.
 In addition, any stated support is planned and is also subject to change.
 While every precaution has been taken in the preparation of this document, it may contain technical inaccuracies, omissions and typographical errors, and AMD is under no obligation to update or otherwise correct this information.
 Advanced Micro Devices, Inc. makes no representations or warranties with respect to the accuracy or completeness of the contents of this document, and assumes no liability of any kind, including the implied warranties of noninfringement, merchantability or fitness for particular purposes, with respect to the operation or use of AMD hardware, software or other products described herein.
 No license, including implied or arising by estoppel, to any intellectual property rights is granted by this document.
 Terms and limitations applicable to the purchase or use of AMD’s products are as set forth in a signed agreement between the parties or in AMD's Standard Terms and Conditions of Sale.

-AMD, the AMD Arrow logo, Radeon, Ryzen, Epyc, and combinations thereof are trademarks of Advanced Micro Devices, Inc.
+* AMD®, the AMD Arrow logo, AMD Instinct™, Radeon™, ROCm® and combinations thereof are trademarks of Advanced Micro Devices, Inc.

-Google®  is a registered trademark of Google LLC.
-PCIe® is a registered trademark of PCI-SIG Corporation.
-Linux is the registered trademark of Linus Torvalds in the U.S. and other countries.
+* Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.

-Ubuntu and the Ubuntu logo are registered trademarks of Canonical Ltd.
+* PCIe® is a registered trademark of PCI-SIG Corporation.
 Other product names used in this publication are for identification purposes only and may be trademarks of their respective companies.